 |Contribution Amount||Contribution Range||Fee Allocation|

 The Bradley Impact Fund charges a one-time, flat fee on new donations collected upfront.
-Fees are all inclusive of Bradley Impact Fund administrative, investment management, and advisory services.
+Fees are all inclusive of Bradley Impact Fund administrative and advisory services.
 Fee schedule is applicable up to any 3-year pledged commitment.

 Thoughtful Insight into Strategic Philanthropy